UNCLASSIFIED (U)

 7 FAM 279 verification of u.s. citizenship of the deceased and disposition of passports, AND other citizenship documents

-a.
-Because a completed Form DS-2060 is acceptable as evidence of a person’s U.S. citizenship at the time of death, the consular officer may accept as verification of that person’s citizenship only those documents that are considered acceptable for passport issuance (see 8 FAM 303.1 and 8 FAM 303.3), if the name clears and there has been no finding of loss of nationality as reflected in CLASS (Consular Lookout and Support System).
-Consular officers must exercise due care in confirming the citizenship of the deceased.
+(1) A completed Form DS-2060 is acceptable as evidence of a person’s U.S. citizenship at the time of death; therefore, the consular officer must first verify a person's U.S. citizenship using only those documents that are considered acceptable for passport issuance (see 8 FAM 303.1 and 8 FAM 303.3) before processing a DS-2060.
+Further, ensure there has been no finding of loss of nationality as reflected in CLASS (Consular Lookout and Support System).

-c.
+b.
 Disposition of Passport:

 (2) Return or provide the canceled passport to the NOK either with the Form DS-2060, or with the decedent’s personal effects.
 Note the fact of the cancellation and the disposition of the document in the “Remarks” section of Form DS-2060.